m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 ## An Invocation to Practice

 And so this is both declaration and invitation.
 A marking of what has emerged through these garden contemplations, these chocolate journeys, these yarns with elders and friends, these dances with artificial minds.
-But also an opening, a calling to those who feel drawn to this work of threshold-walking and future-crafting.
+But also an opening, a calling to those who feel drawn to this work of Thrutopian pathfinding and collective futurecrafting.

 Because we don't craft flourishing futures alone.
 We do it in circles, in relationship, in the spaces between individual and collective where new possibilities can take root.